-Newsletter Guide Lines
+i Newsletter Guide Lines

-Somersham Parish Council will review at least annually, the essential guiding principle to manage the risk whether financial or otherwise in order to print and distribute newsletters or other publications.
+j Somersham Parish Council will review at least annually, the essential guiding principle to manage the risk whether financial or otherwise in order to print and distribute newsletters or other publications.

-Meeting Venues
+I Meeting Venues

-'All council meetings including working party meetings may only be held in authorised venues such as the Norwood Building or Millennium Pavilion and may not be held in public houses or private dwellings.'
+m 'All council meetings including working party meetings may only be held in authorised venues such as the Norwood Building or Millennium Pavilion and may not be held in public houses or private dwellings.'